Cairo Conference (1921)

-Prelude
+Background

-During 1920 a popular uprising had broken out in Mesopotamia, which had been occupied by the British since World War I. The British army had suffered hundreds of casualties. and sections of the British press were calling for the ending of British control.
-T. E. Lawrence, whose wartime activities were beginning to capture the public imagination and who had strong attachments to the Husain dynasty based in the Hejaz, was lobbying the British Government on behalf of Emir Feisal.
-The Emir's attempt to establish a kingdom with Damascus as its capital had been thwarted by the French army.
-In November 1920 Feisal's older brother Abdullah appeared with several hundred followers in the town of Ma'an and announced his intention of attacking the French occupation in modern-day Syria and Lebanon and restoring his brother to power there.
+In 1920, a popular uprising had broken out in Mesopotamia, which had been occupied by the British since the First World War.
+The British Army had suffered hundreds of casualties. and sections of the British press were calling for the ending of British control.
+T. E. Lawrence, whose wartime activities were beginning to capture the public imagination and who had strong attachments to Husein's dynasty, based in the Hejaz, was lobbying the British government on behalf of Emir Faisal.
+The Emir's attempt to establish a kingdom with Damascus as its capital had been thwarted by the French Army.
+In November 1920, Faisal's older brother Abdullah appeared with several hundred followers in the town of Ma'an and announced his intentions to attack the French occupation in what are now Syria and Lebanon and restore his brother to power there.

-Churchill's task as the new Colonial Secretary with special responsibility for the Middle East, was to find a solution to the unrest in Iraq and satisfy the aspirations of the Husains.
-He appointed Lawrence as his special advisor.
-They held a series of meetings with Feisal in London prior to the conference.
+Winston Churchill's task as the new Colonial Secretary, with special responsibility for the Middle East, was to find a solution to the unrest in Iraq and satisfy the aspirations of the Huseins and appointed Lawrence as his special advisor.
+They held a series of meetings with Faisal in London prior to the conference.

-Most of the decisions about the future of Iraq had been already taken in London; Feisal should become king of a new Kingdom of Iraq, to be approved by a plebiscite of the local population.
-Once installed, the King would sign a friendship treaty or Alliance with Great Britain.
-In a major policy change, with Lawrence arguing strongly in favour, it was decided that security in the area should be transferred from the army to the Royal Air Force.
-By the time the conference started the British army had managed to crush the revolt in Mesopotamia, at a cost of £40–50 million, with over 400 British soldiers and over 10,000 Iraqis killed.
+Most of the decisions about the future of Iraq had been already taken in London.
+Faisal should become king of the new Kingdom of Iraq, to be approved by a plebiscite of the local population.
+Once installed, the King would sign a treaty of friendship or alliance with Britain.
+In a major policy change, which Lawrence had argued strongly in favour, it was decided that security in the area should be transferred from the British Army to the Royal Air Force.
+When the conference had started, the British army had managed to crush the revolt in Mesopotamia at a cost of £40–50 million, with over 400 British soldiers and over 10,000 Iraqis killed.
 It was anticipated that the new policy would make significant financial savings.